nspyre-org/nspyre/docs/contributing.rst

 .. code-block:: console

-   # either click the Pull Request tab, then from the Pull Request page, click the green New pull request button,
+   # in the main repository you want to merge into, either click the Pull Request tab,
+   # then from the Pull Request page, click the green New pull request button,
+   # or,
-   # or, navigate to the branch you made edits to in the drop-down box on the repository homepage, and click the green Compare & pull request button.
+   # navigate to the branch you made edits to in the drop-down box on the repository
+   # homepage, and click the green Compare & pull request button.

-   # then, look over your changes in the diffs on the Compare page, make sure they’re what you want to submit.
+   # then, look over your changes in the diffs on the Compare page,
+   # make sure they’re what you want to submit.

    # give your pull request a title and write a brief description of your changes.
    # when you’re satisfied, click the big green Create pull request button.